 About Murals

-Murals are large scale paintings which are applied directly to walls, ceilings, and many other large flat surfaces.
-They are presumed to be the oldest human art form, as cave paintings at numerous ancient human settlements suggest, and can be found all over the world.
-A wide variety of artistic styles are used in mural painting, and some (usually Trompe L'oeil murals) incorporate the use of techniques which create a sense of dramatic scale and amazing depth.
+Murals are large scale paintings executed directly on walls, ceilings, and many other typically large flat, convex or concave surfaces.
+They are presumed to be the oldest human art form, as cave paintings at numerous ancient human settlements suggest, and can be found all over Earth.
+A wide variety of artistic styles are used in mural painting, and some (usually Trompe L'oeil murals) incorporate the use of techniques which combine Realism with a dramatic sense of scale and amazing depth, while Trompe L'oeil paintings are noted for an extraordinary sense of detail.

-A mural is usually commissioned by either a patron, a corporation, a government or an institution, because it obviously represents a costly endeavor.
+A mural is usually commissioned by a wealthy patron, corporation, government or institution because it obviously represents an expensive endeavor.
 For this reason, murals are often found in places like public and private schools, government buildings, and on the outside of buildings in urban, suburban and rural areas.
-Murals and the people who create them often become well known, due to the large scale and themes.
+Murals and those of us who create them often become well known, due to the large scale and themes.
 (Leonardo da Vinci and Diego Rivera were both muralists.
-Michelangelo was also.)
+Michelangelo was, of course, too.)
 Qualified muralists demonstrate a remarkably wide range of skills required to meet the special needs of murals.
+(The requirements or 'needs' of mural painting are too numerous to note here.)

 Mural History

 There have been murals on walls throughout the world for as long as there have been people on Earth.
 People scratched them, carved them, etched them and painted them.
-The history of murals and mural painting is rich and varied, from the prehistoric cave paintings at Lascaux, France, to the celebratory and ceremonial murals of ancient Egypt, Rome, Mesopotamia, Greece and India.
+The history of mural painting is rich and varied, from the prehistoric cave paintings at Sulawesi, Indonesia; the Chauvert, Niaux and Lascaux caves in France; to the celebratory and ceremonial murals of ancient Egypt, Rome, Mesopotamia, Greece and India.

-According to art historians, mural painting dates back at least 30,000 years to cave paintings.
+According to art historians, mural painting dates back at least 40,000 years.
 (Other historians credit the Minoans and the Etruscans.)
 Some of these impressive works have been preserved, thankfully, by the very caves which they inhabit.
 These ancient murals typically depict the activities of a particular civilization‘s people, encapsulating a moment in time, and range from scenes of hunting, gathering, and family life, to religious and funerary scenes.

 An interesting evolution continues in the world of murals.
-New ones are continually being commissioned and created while old ones are constantly being rediscovered and restored (i.e. ca. 100 AD Mayan wall paintings at the remote ruins of El Petén and San Bartolo in Guatemala, which were discovered fairly recently in March 2001).
+New ones are continually being commissioned and created while old ones are constantly being rediscovered and restored (i.e. ca. 100 AD.
+Mayan wall paintings at the remote ruins of El Petén and San Bartolo in Guatemala, which were discovered in March 2001).

 The purpose of murals varies from culture to culture, and from time period to time period.
 Several examples follow.
 Many murals in the Tibetan world, both ancient and contemporary, are created as part of meditative and reflective Buddhist practices.
 During the Baroque period in France, Germany and England, rich art patrons and royalty had Biblical and allegorical murals painted on the ceilings and of their luxurious homes and palaces.
 Patrons often had themselves painted into the mural, as a way of capturing their likenesses for all time.